-Unlike the Auxiliaries, which are chartered under the ILWU Constitution, the various pensioners' groups are knit together under the Pacific Coast Pensioners Association, which has been in existence since 1968-or through regional bodies like the Hawaii State Pensioners Association.
-In 2000, by Convention action, the PCPA was recognized as an "autonomous affiliate" of the ILWU whose members receive lifetime "retired status" in the Union.
+Unlike the Auxiliaries, which are chartered under the ILWU Constitution, the various pensioners' groups exist independently of the ILWU, but are knit together under the Pacific Coast Pensioners Association, which has been in existence since 1968, or through regional bodies like the Hawaii State Pensioners Association.

-Rules governing the participation of pensioners in the life of the ILWU are generally set by the constitutions and bylaws of the local unions from which the members are retired, although pensioners are not allowed to vote in ILWU International elections or on the Pacific Coast Longshore Contract.
+Rules governing the participation of pensioners in the life of the ILWU are generally set by the constitutions and bylaws of the local unions from which the members are retired.
+Pensioners are not allowed to vote in ILWU International elections or on the Pacific Coast Longshore Contract.